Siddarth-M/NYCTaxi/src/readme.md

 pip install -r requirements.txt

-in the folder src folder before running the codes, contains the modules required to run all the code!
+in the src folder before running the codes, contains the modules required to run all the code!